saimh-ee/PPG-Heart-Sensor/README.md

 # PPG Heart Sensor PCB

-A PPG heart-rate sensor PCB designed in KiCad as a hardware extension of an ENGR 352 Microelectronics II project.
-The original project was simulated and prototyped on breadboard, and this PCB was created to turn that design into a cleaner final implementation.
+A custom KiCad PCB developed as an extension of a UBC ENGR 352 Microelectronics II photoplethysmography (PPG) heart-rate sensing project.
+The original course work focused on simulation and breadboard prototyping, and this PCB was designed to turn that work into a cleaner hardware implementation.

 ## Overview

-- KiCad schematic and PCB design
-- LTspice simulation
-- Breadboard prototype
-- PCB fabrication files
+This project is based on a PPG sensing approach that uses an infrared emitter and photodiode to detect pulse-related changes optically.
+In the course labs, the system was developed through simulation and breadboard testing, while this repository focuses on the PCB design, supporting simulation files, fabrication outputs, and project visuals.
+The lab sequence describes the PPG sensor as operating from a 5 V USB supply and building from an optical detector and transimpedance amplifier into later signal-conditioning and detection stages. :contentReference[oaicite:0]{index=0} :contentReference[oaicite:1]{index=1} :contentReference[oaicite:2]{index=2} :contentReference[oaicite:3]{index=3}

 ## Main Component

 - MCP601 op-amp

+## Repository Contents

+- **Hardware/**: KiCad schematic, PCB, project file, and footprint library
+- **Simulation/**: LTspice simulation file
+- **Fabrication/**: manufacturing package used for PCB ordering
+- **Docs/**: schematic image, PCB layout, 3D render, and breadboard prototype photos

 ## Current Status

-- Simulation completed
+- LTspice simulation completed
 - Breadboard prototype completed
+- PCB designed in KiCad
-- PCB designed and submitted for fabrication
+- Fabrication files generated and submitted
-- Final PCB bring-up pending board arrival
+- Final PCB assembly and hardware validation pending board arrival

-## Images
+## Project Images

 ### 3D Render
 ![3D Render](Docs/3D-Render.png)